September 30, 2017

 Bruno Fazzolari photo courtesy of Bruno Fazzolari 2014 from Michelyn’s Interview

 With his background in the visual arts Bruno Fazzolari’s perfumes often cross a line where the art becomes the perfume and the perfume becomes the art.
-With Unsettled, he strays into a gray and dangerous area, an area full of ideas and concepts that may be better left alone, but should be explored and investigated nonetheless.
+Bruno Fazzolari Unsettled is a beautiful and melancholy perfume, redolent of the deep tropics and paradise lost.
+With Bruno Fazzolari Unsettled he strays into a gray and dangerous area, an area full of ideas and concepts that may be better left alone, but should be explored and investigated nonetheless.
 I must say at the outset, that one of the things I love about writing for CaFleureBon is that I can write exclusively about perfumes I love.
-With Fazzolari’s Unsettled, I’ve come across a fragrance that I don’t love to wear but feel that I must, given the journey that it takes me on.
+With Bruno Fazzolari Unsettled, I’ve come across a fragrance that I don’t love to wear but feel that I must, given the journey that it takes me on.
 Unsettled reminds me that perfume is not something that is always pretty or uplifting.
 Perfume can be impactful, engage and challenge, pushing our emotional boundaries and forcing us to re-examine and possibly realign our thoughts, fears, and dreams.

 Vintage Ad Jean Patou Colony 1938